Mario Elie: NBA career

 In December 1990, he made his NBA debut, joining the Philadelphia 76ers on a 10-day contract.
 He played three games for the 76ers between December 28 and January 2.
 In February 1991, he joined the Golden State Warriors, where he remained for the rest of the 1990–91 season as well as the 1991–92 season.
 Elie spent the 1992–93 season with the Portland Trail Blazers before being traded to the Houston Rockets prior to the 1993–94 season.

-Elie won two NBA championships with the Rockets, one in 1994 and one in 1995.
+Elie won two NBA championships with the Rockets, in 1994 and 1995.
 During this period, Elie was dubbed the "Junkyard Dog" by his teammates.
 One highlight of Elie's career came when he hit a game-winning three-pointer in Game 7 of the 1995 Western Conference Semifinals against the Phoenix Suns to break a tie with 7.1 seconds.
 The shot is called the "Kiss of Death" by Rockets fans, as Elie made a taunting kissing gesture towards the Suns' bench after the shot.
 While Elie was a key role player for the Rockets off the bench throughout the regular season and the playoffs, he became a starter in the 1995 NBA Finals.
 This move paid off for the Rockets, as Elie averaged 16.3 points per game in the Finals while shooting 65% from the field.

 Elie played for the Rockets through the 1997–98 season and then signed with the San Antonio Spurs, where he played for two seasons.
 The Spurs reportedly signed Elie in an effort to add "nastiness" to their team.
 Elie started for the Spurs for much of the season.
 With Elie, the Spurs won their first-ever NBA championship in 1999.

 After playing the 2000–01 season for the Phoenix Suns, Elie retired.
 He finished his career with 6,265 points in 732 NBA games.

 In 2007, Elie was inducted into the New York Basketball Hall of Fame.
 He has been named one of the top ten players in Houston Rockets history.

 During his playing career, Elie was a role player who performed well in clutch situations.
 He had a reputation as a tough defender, a fierce competitor, and an accurate outside shooter.